-Expertise: International climate policy, resilience policy
+Expertise: International climate policy, climate preparedness, climate justice, local climate policy, Arctic policy

-Kelly is an internationally recognized climate policy expert and a regular advisor to U.S. and European officials on environmental policy issues.
-She is a prize-winning graduate of the Johns Hopkins University Paul H. Nitze School of Advanced International Studies, where she earned a master of arts in international relations and energy and environmental policy.
+Kelly is an internationally recognized climate policy expert and a regular adviser to U.S. and European officials on environmental policy issues.
+She is a prize-winning graduate of SAIS, where she earned a master of arts in international relations and energy and environmental policy.